-Dustin Jizmejian is the Director of Programs.
+Dustin Jizmejian is the Vice President of Programs.
 Starting in 2003, Dustin has been working on Summit’s Summer Staff while pursuing an undergraduate degree from Biola University and a graduate degree from Denver Seminary.
 After graduation from Seminary, Dustin took a position at Philadelphia Biblical University as a Resident Director, only to be called back by Summit Ministries to direct the Semester program in 2011.
 In 2017, Dustin accepted a change in position at Summit to Director of Programs.
 While Dustin directs programs he also speaks on topics ranging from God’s Will, The Christian Worldview, Christian Community, Biblical Theology, Leadership, and Pornography.
 In addition to his Masters from Denver Seminary, Dustin is pursuing a degree in Leadership, Theology, and Society from Regent College in Vancouver, Canada.
 Dustin and his wife Ruthann have been married for 10 years and have four children, Rafferty, Cosette, Briar, and Trask and they call Colorado Springs their home.

 Dr. Jeff Myers is president of Summit Ministries, a highly respected worldview training program whose tens of thousands of graduates are making a difference in politics, law, academics, medicine, science, and business.
 In the last 20 years, Dr. Myers has become one of America’s most respected authorities on youth leadership development.
 Focus on the Family founder James Dobson referred to him as “a very gifted and inspirational young leader.”
 Evangelist Josh McDowell called him “a man who is 100% sold out to preparing the next generation to reflect the character of Christ in the culture.”
 Through his appearances on Fox News and other media programs, Dr. Myers has become a fresh voice offering humor and insight from a Christian worldview.
 He holds a Doctor of Philosophy degree and teaches leadership courses through Lumerit and Belhaven University.
 Jeff and his family live in Colorado.
 More about Jeff